younghhk/STAT_COMP/SURVREG.md

 Assume that the baseline hazard has the exponential form, h0(x)=lambda and z has the Bernoulli distribution with parameter p=0.5 and beta=1.

-Obtain the summary statistics and draw the distribution of 100 randomly generated $X$s.
+Obtain the summary statistics and draw the distribution of 100 randomly generated X.
 ```

 [Back](https://github.com/younghhk/STAT_COMP/)